jyellick/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 * **provide a brief counter-example**.
 It suffices to understand only the publicly known properties of Bitcoin, to prove that Bitcoin cannot offer anything that anybody would _recognize_ as "strong consistency".
-* **Briefly re-explain why [_consensus_][Wikipedia-Consensus] is the right property** to ask of a distributed database suitable for building WAN-scale financial systems.
+* **Briefly re-explain [_consensus_][Wikipedia-Consensus] ** and
-* **Briefly re-cap the counter-example**, as a proof that Bitcoin cannot solve the consensus problem.
+  re-cap the counter-example, as a proof that Bitcoin cannot solve the consensus problem.

+First though, why should any of this matter?
+Bitcoin seems like a simple payment model, requiring a trivial database (one four-column table).
+If, from time-to-time, an inconsistent set of transactions turns up, due to a too-long partition, perhaps that's the price we pay for a global-scale payment system.
+The problem with this attitude, is that _payment systems in the real world_ aren't trivial.
+The [history of payment systems][Nacamuli-Payment-Systems] tells us that modern payment systems are complex for reasons having _nothing_ to do with the underlying technology.
+They must deal with (at a minimum):
+* **default risk**: (banks keep track of how much they're owed by other banks, and this forces those other banks to reorder their payments to minimize their balances)
+* **liquidity**: banks may need to borrow funds short-term to make payments (the basic function of banks, let's remember, is to borrow short and lend long)

 ## A Brief Counter-example